-The Oracle of Omaha is worth over $80 billion, according to Forbes, making him one of the 10 richest people in the world.
+The Oracle of Omaha is worth over $87 billion, according to Forbes, making him one of the 10 richest people in the world.
 Yet, he lives a very frugal lifestyle.

-Buffett is a walking lesson in how to live frugally, which he has demonstrated by living in the same house he bought in 1958.
+Warren Buffett is a walking lesson in how to live frugally, which he has demonstrated by living in the same house he bought in 1958.
 He once told Berkshire Hathaway investors, “For the $31,500 I paid for our house, my family and I gained 52 years of terrific memories, with more to come.”

 Sarah Michelle Gellar

 Eschewing the three-day destination wedding many celebrity couples choose, actress Kristen Bell and fellow actor Dax Shepard got married at the local courthouse.
 The total cost for their nuptials: $142.
 Bell is also a regular coupon clipper.
 The actress told talk show host Conan O’Brien that she does most of her shopping with coupons.